slamballais/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoc based at the Clinical Genetics department of the Erasmus MC (Rotterdam, the Netherlands).
-I am a member of the ([Adams lab](www.adamslab.nl)).
+I am a member of the [Adams lab](www.adamslab.nl).
 My work focuses on neuroimaging, genomics and epidemiology.
-I am the lead developer of the ([QDECR R package](www.qdecr.com)).
+I am the lead developer of the [QDECR R package](www.qdecr.com).